 A good e-bike motor will cost you more than a basic motor.
 Motors are another key factor in electric bike costs.

 Many electric bikes are based on a 36v battery.
-You may do better with more powerful motors, which can use a 48v, 52v, 72v or higher battery systems.
+You may do better with more powerful motors, which can use 48v, 52v, 72v, or higher battery systems.

 If you are in a hurry or have some big hills to go up, or you yourself are heavier, you will need a decent motor that delivers enough power.
 That need for power, of course, will drain the battery much faster and mean you need a correspondingly decent battery.